StackVista/stackstate-docs/use/events/manage-event-handlers.md

 ## Overview

 Event handlers attached to a StackState view listen to events that are generated in relation to components in the view.
-Event notifications can then be sent or actions can be triggered in response to health state change events or problem events.
+Event notifications can then be sent or actions triggered in response to health state change events or problem events.

 ## Configured event handlers